Summary

 Tenure

-In 2021, Wild cosponsored a resolution to expel Representative Marjorie Taylor Greene from Congress, saying that Greene “advocated violence against our peers, the Speaker and our government”.[27]
+In March 2021, Wild co-sponsored a resolution to expel U.S. representative Marjorie Taylor Greene from Congress, saying that Greene “advocated violence against our peers, the Speaker and our government”.[27]

 As of November 2022, Wild had voted in line with President Joe Biden‘s stated position 100% of the time.[28]
-In the 117th Congress, Wild voted with Speaker Nancy Pelosi 100% of the time.[29]
+In the 117th Congress, Wild voted with House speaker Nancy Pelosi 100% of the time.[29]

 Elder policy

-In 2020, Wild co-sponsored a bill to reauthorize the Older Americans Act for five years with a 35% increase in funding.
-President Donald Trump signed the bill into law in March 2020.[30]
+In March 2020, Wild co-sponsored a bill to reauthorize the Older Americans Act for five years with a 35% increase in funding, which then President Donald Trump signed into law in March.[30]

 Firearms